Working at Heights · 2–5 min toolbox talk

 Key Hazards

-- Striking overhead power lines
+- Contact with overhead power lines or energized equipment

-- Dropping ladders on uneven ground
+- Trips while carrying ladders across uneven ground

 2–3 Minute Talk Script